 Note: Tickets are two Euros for adults, one for children

 Originally built in the 12thcentury, climb up St. Olaf’s Church for the best views in the city.
-Be careful of the lightening however.
-It has at least 10 times causing the church to burn down on three separate occasions.
+Be careful of the lightning… it has at least 10 times causing the church to burn down on three separate occasions.

 Note: The viewing platform is closed during the winter; tickets will set you back three Euros for adults, one for children

 Snuggle up in this cozy café, sipping espresso and eating your heart out in all things sweets.
-All displayed beautiful from a glass case, you’ll be tempted to try one of each!
+All displayed beautifully from a glass case, you’ll be tempted to try one of each!